DensityCo/structure/README.md

 2) Call `run` on the bundler instance we also keep in memory.
 This has an entry point `main.js` and walks the file system to get the rest of the bundle.

-3) In the webpack callback, we can now force the live server instance to refresh.
-This `live-server` instance is monkey-patched at the end of the `start` script.
+3) In the bundler callback, we can now force the dev server to refresh.
+The `live-server` instance is actually monkey-patched at the end of the `start` script.
 It has a `.change()` method and doesn't actually watch files (so we can be sure everything is done before the reload happens).

-4) Additionally we queue up a "slow" transpile after a one-second delay.
+4) Additionally we queue up a "slow" typecheck and transpile after a one-second delay.
 This will get us comprehensive error checking in the console, so a few seconds after your browser reloads any compile-time errors will show up in the console.
-This just builds a brand-new ts "program" every time that gets passed all the files in the source glob.
+It builds a brand-new "program" every time that processes all files in the project.
 This is configurable because it is CPU-heavy.

-The result is we get full type-checking on every change, but also a very fast reload for all valid changes.
+The result is we get full type-checking on every change, but also a fast reload for all valid changes (and a *very* fast reload if sourcemaps are disabled in the bundler config).

 ## Helper Modules

 The scripts make use of some helper abstractions to complete each step in the build process as needed.
-These scripts are in progress but have a fairly standard API:
+Each component has a standard API:

 ### transpiler